 You can save the pedigree by clicking on “Pedigree”-“Save” or “Save as”.

-PCD also stores additional information in the graphics file which allows it to later re-create the contained pedigree chart for further editing (see Technical Details)
+PCD also stores additional information in the graphics file that allows it to later recreate the contained pedigree chart for further editing (see Technical Details)

 You can load a pedigree by clicking on “Pedigree”-“Load”.